 Day 13 Thursday 12 November 2020 – QUEENSTOWN (B)

 Farewell from New Zealand, today you will be transferred from the hotel to Christchurch Airport to connect with your homeward flight.

 Day 14 Friday 13 November 2020 – DEPART QUEENSTOWN (B)

-Today you will be transferred from the hotel to Queenstown Airport for your flight to your home city.
+Today you will be transferred from the hotel to Queenstown Airport for your flight to your home city (own arrangements for flights).